 We see this in particular with the patented strains of L. helveticus Rosell-52 and bifidobacterial longum Rosell-175.
 Where their fragility and tendency to quickly die make them less practical in use in commercial probiotics versus clinical trials where they do no undergo manufacturing and shipping processes.

-This challenge makes the spore-forming bacillus probiotic species such as bacillus subtilis and coagulans some of the better options since they are resistant to heat.
+Because of this challenge spore-forming Bacillus probiotic species like Bacillus subtilis and Bacillus coagulans are better options because they are resistant to heat.

-Again, this is a good case for the spore forming species, since they have been proven to survive stomach acid and even adhere and reproduce in the human gut unlike the lactobacillus and Bifidobacterium probiotics.
+Again, this is a good case for the spore forming species, since they have been proven to survive stomach acid and even adhere to and reproduce in the human gut unlike the Lactobacillus and Bifidobacterium probiotics.

-So taking into account the scientific research and the concerns about survivability, if I were to summarize my top 4 choices for best probiotics for mental health, I would select B. subtilis, B. coagulans, L. plantarum, and L. rhamnosus.
+So taking into account both the scientific research and the concerns about survivability, my top 4 choices for best probiotics for mental health are Bacillus subtilis, Bacillus coagulans, Lactobacillus plantarum, and Lactobacillus rhamnosus.
 These strains have the best stability and survivability and have impressive results when it comes to the scientific research.

 Buy a Mood Boosting Probiotic With All of These Species in It!